 For more details and application instructions, click here.
 The deadline for applications is October 18, 2013.

 Check here for information about our new leadership efforts engaging with the National Shared Use Task Force andNational Active Transportation Diversity Task Force.

 At the end of September, the San Diego Association of Governments (SANDAG) approved the Regional Bike Plan Early Action Program (EAP) – a $200 million initiative to expand the bike network countywide and finish high-priority projects within a decade.
 The Bike EAP comprises 42 projects totaling about 77 miles of new bikeways that would make it much easier for people to ride their bike to school, work, transit stations, and other major destinations.
 Read more in Rye Baerg’s blog.

 State Network Update

 California took a big step forward in September with a 35% increase in funding for walking, bicycling, and Safe Routes to School!
 The state adopted a new Active Transportation Program to award $130 million per year in state and federal funds to pedestrian and bicycle projects.
-Thanks to the hard work of the Safe Routes to School National Partnership and statewide partners at least $24 million per year from the new program will fund Safe Routes to School projects.
+Thanks to the hard work of the Safe Routes Partnership and statewide partners at least $24 million per year from the new program will fund Safe Routes to School projects.
 Read more in Jeanie Ward-Waller's blog and see the press release on the funding victory.

 Virginia Models Successful Partnership Between Transportation and Education (Christine Green)